SeanPhilippi/javascript-workbook/05week/checkers-README.txt

   assign whichPiece to null and toWhere to whiteChecker or blackChecker color is determined by playerTurn assignment at the time movePiece is called

+moveDirection()
+  get coordinates from whichPiece and whereTo inputs assign coordinates to variables fromCoords and toCoords use switch statement for result of toCoords - from Coords to assign to up-right, up-left, down-right, and down-left variables

 whiteRules()
-  white pieces can only move north and diagonally, so -9 or -11 for coordinates else if pieces are -18 or -22, check to see if -9 or -11 is occupied by a blackChecker, if so, equate these coordinates in the array to null and/or delete from checkers array?
-  else return 'not a legal move!'
+  white pieces can only move north and diagonally, so -9 or -11 for coordinates else if pieces are -18 or -22, check to see if -9 or -11 is occupied by a blackChecker, if so, equate these coordinates in the array to null and/or delete from checkers array? else return 'not a legal move!'